St. Michael School Admissions Policy

 St. Michael School admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admission policies, scholarship and loan programs or other school-administered programs.

-The purpose of Catholic Education is to assure that Catholic truths and values are fully integrated with the student’s life and academic program.
 All individuals enrolled in St. Michael School are expected to participate in religious programs.

 St. Michael School will meet or exceed the education requirements as stated by the Office of Lifelong Formation and Education for the Archdiocese of Louisville and the Kentucky Non-Public School Commission.